zengbing15/lumos_doc/docs/preparation/installckb.md

 The CKB nodes used in the DApp development are **full nodes** that are the verifiers of the network.
 A CKB full node verifies new blocks and transactions, relays blocks and transactions, and selects the chain fork on which it agrees.

-A CKB node can be set up to connect and interact with a CKB network: **Mainnet**, **Testnet** or **DEV chain**.
-For more information about CKB networks, see [CKB networks](../basics/ckbnetworks).

 ## CKB Networks

-The CKB node connects and interact with one of the following CKB networks:
+A CKB node can be set up to connect and interact with one of the following CKB networks:

 - **Mainnet (Lina)**: The Mainnet is the main CKB public network.
 The real-time information of the Lina Mainnet can be checked on the [CKB Explorer](https://explorer.nervos.org/) page.